Nandini Sundar: Advocacy

 Sundar has long been outspoken about the issue of academic freedom.
 In 2019, she told Times Higher Education that the blackout in Kashmir had been a "devastating blow," that the situation has worsened nationwide since Modi's election in 2014, and that the lack of liberties could harm India's attempts at climbing university rankings.

 In summer 2020, she submitted a paper on academic freedom to the United Nations.

+Allegation of incitement and fake identity during fact-finding visit (2016)

+In May 2016, Nandini Sundar accompanied a fact-finding team to villages in the Bastar region of Chhattisgarh.
+The state police alleged that she entered under a false name (Richa Keshav), held meetings in tribal villages where she supposedly encouraged locals to oppose the police and align with the insurgents, and thereby instigated unrest.